IcemanF1/ALTTPRCropDashboard/docs/instructions.md

 **Set Crop** - This will set the crop settings of the sources in OBS.
 After selecting the runner in the drop down if there is crop data it will populate the text boxes and then all that is needed is hitting set crop.
 Be warned that depending on how accurate the numbers are for VLC for the person who saved the crop there may be a bit of fine tuning needed but you can then save your numbers and it will prioritize those over anyone else's

+**Reset Database** - This will reset that local database to a blank state.
+Sometimes this is needed if a field got corrupted and saving no longer works

 **Sync With Server** - This will send any new crops you have done to the main server while also grabbing new crops that other people have done to the local database

 IMPORTANT NOTE:  When you do your own crop, or are tweaking someone else's crop, it is important that the OBS window has no black bars on any side (Left, Top, Right, Bottom) because of resizing VLC.
 If there are black bars it will not look right when someone else uses that crop.

+**1-4 Runners** - This will adjust the program to deal with the number of runners selected.
+This was added to account for qualifiers which needed the ability to work with 4 runners but still be able to handle 2 runners once qualifiers was finished.
+Adding 1 & 3 runners after that just was easier to do as a just in case feature.

 ## New Runner Window: